R-Ritvika/EVM/README.md

 # EVM
-This is code for making a fair EVM (Electronic Voting Machine).
+This is code is for making a fair EVM (Electronic Voting Machine).